fluxninja/aperture/docs/content/concepts/flow-control/flow-selector.md

 Filtering out traffic to these endpoints can prevent unnecessary pod restarts and ensure that the application is available to handle real user traffic

-Note that you can filter out other flows by matching on different keys and operators, such as `http.method` with `NotIn` operator and `GET` value.
+Other flows can be filtered out by matching on different keys and operators, such as `http.method` with `NotIn` operator and `GET` value.
 For more information on how to configure the Label Matcher, see the [Label Matcher reference][label-matcher].